-Whether you’re an introvert or extrovert, you’ve probably befriended a few people you’ve crossed paths with during your travels.
+Whether you’re an introvert or an extrovert, you’ve probably befriended a few people you’ve crossed paths with during your travels.
 On the road, we have a natural tendency to seek connection, so we often want to converse with locals and fellow travelers.
 It’s just part of the experience, and those friendships make our journeys so much more meaningful.

 Maybe you ate dinner in someone’s home and talked to them about everyday life in their country.
 Maybe you got drinks at a bar or took a day trip with someone you met in your hostel.
 Maybe you struck up a great conversation with someone on a train.

 Eventually, though, everyone goes their separate ways.
 When that happens, it’s up to you to maintain your new friendships.
 And since human connection is one of the most crucial components of sustainable travel, it’s worth discussing a few ideas for keeping relationships strong across state lines and international borders.

-First things first: it’s important to remember that you can’t become lifelong friends with everyone you meet on your travels.
+First things first: it’s important to remember that you can’t become lifelong friends with everyone you meet during your travels.
 That said, it’s definitely possible to keep in touch with the people who mean the most to you — the ones with whom you spent the most time, shared the most laughs, or created the best memories.
-After all, you probably categorize the people in your life as “childhood friends,” “college friends,” and “work friends,” so why not add “friends from Europe, Asia, or South America” into the mix?
+After all, you probably already categorize the people in your life as “childhood friends,” “college friends,” and “work friends,” so why not add “friends from Europe, Asia, or South America” into the mix?

 With that in mind, the most important thing is to exchange contact information with those people.
-Then, when you’re home again, reach out!
-Find out what they’re up to and update them on your own life, or at a minimum, wish them a happy birthday every year.
+Then, when you’re home again, make sure to reach out!
+Find out what your friends are up to and update them on your own life, or at a minimum, wish them a happy birthday every year.
 If possible, talk to them on the phone or over FaceTime, Skype, WhatsApp, or Facebook Messenger.
-You’ll quickly realize that seeing your friends’ faces and hearing their voices allows for deeper connections than messaging (although the latter is better than losing contact).
+You’ll quickly realize that seeing your friends’ faces and hearing their voices allows for deeper connections than messaging does (although the latter is better than losing contact).